cybercongress/go-cyber/docs/run_validator.md

 Software: Ubuntu 18.04 LTS
 ```

-*Cyberd runs well on consumer-grade cards like Geforce GTX 1070, but expect load growth.
-We advise to use Error Correction compatible cards from Tesla or Quadro families.
+*Cyberd runs well on consumer-grade cards like Geforce GTX 1070, but we expect load growth and advise to use Error Correction compatible cards from Tesla or Quadro families.
 Also, make sure your card is compatible with >=v.410 of NVIDIA drivers.*

 What about RAM?
 The minimal ammount, which will fit a node (with ~100K links in the chain): 10 GB.
 It migth be possiple to start a node with a lower ammount of RAM, but we migth not be able to support these cases.

-Of course, the hardware is your own choice and technically it might be possible to run the node on "even - 1 CUDA core GPU", but you should be aware of stability and a decline in calculation speed.
+Of course, the hardware is your own choice and technically it might be possible to run the node on "even - 1 CUDA core GPU", but you should be aware of stability and in a decline in the calculation speed of the rank.

 ## Validator setup